GoogleCloudPlatform/podcast/site/content/about.md

 {{% profile
 	"/images/hosts/Michelle_Casbon.jpg"
 	"Michelle Casbon"
-	"Senior Developer Programs Engineer, Google Cloud Platform" "Michelle Casbon is a senior engineer on the Google Cloud Platform developer relations team, where she focuses on open source contributions and community engagement for machine learning and big data tools.
-Michelle’s development experience spans more than a decade and has primarily focused on multilingual natural language processing, system architecture and integration, and continuous delivery pipelines for machine learning applications."
+	"Senior Developer Programs Engineer, Google Cloud"
+	"Michelle is a Developer Programs Engineer for Google Cloud, where she empowers engineers and data scientists to deploy ML applications.
+She focuses on open source tooling for startups and enterprises and is an active contributor to the Kubeflow project."
 %}}

 [Twitter](https://twitter.com/texasmichelle)